model-bakers/model_bakery/docs/source/how_bakery_behaves.rst

 Custom fields
 -------------

-Model_baker allows you to define generators methods for your custom fields or overrides its default generators.
+Model Bakery allows you to define generators methods for your custom fields or overrides its default generators.
 This can be achieved by specifing the field and generator function for the `generators.add` function.
 Both can be the real python objects imported in settings or just specified as import path string.